 Published on November 22nd, 2009 | by Julie Finn13

-Tutorial: Make a Yarn Wig from a Mesh Produce Bag
+Make a Clown Wig from a Mesh Produce Bag and Yarn

 My kids, ages three and five, are at excellent dress-up ages.
 They own everything from swords made of cardboard to thrifted silk dresses with loads of ribbons and lace (each with a “handmade by Grandma” tag, egads!) to complete costumes bought at at 90% discount from Wal-mart the week after Halloween.

 When Willow asked for a clown wig, however, I was stymied.

 Post-Halloween, I can’t thing of a single brick-and-mortar store within driving distance that would stock clown wigs.
 And even pre-Halloween, I sincerely doubt that I would have paid full price for a brand-new acryclic/polyester clown wig, anyway.